Master’s and Ph.D. Admissions

 How to Apply

+Complete your application through the Indiana University Graduate CAS Application.
+Once you log on to the application, select the Add Program tab on the top menu, and search IUPUI Informatics.
+Select the program you wish to apply to.
 The Graduate Admissions Committee will not review applications until the application fee and all required materials are completed and received by the deadlines indicated.
+No hard copies are required for application review.

 Certificate Graduates may use previous application materials.
 Successful completion of a certificate program does not guarantee admission in the master’s program.

-Submit a resume or curriculum vitae (CV) listing your education, work experience, research, honors and awards, and computer programming experience.
+Submit a resume or curriculum vitae (CV) listing your education, work experience, research, honors and awards, and computer programming experience (if applicable).

 Submit a 500-750 word personal statement in your own words indicating